 REVIEW: Royal Caribbean’s new Harmony of the Seas is so mind-boggling big, you wonder how it can possibly float.
-This gigantic sea giant is the largest cruise ship in the world at 226,963 tonnes.
+This gigantic sea giant is one of the largest cruise ship in the world at 226,963 tonnes.
 It’s longer than three football fields at 1,188 feet and is 18 decks high.
 It can carry 6,780 passengers and 2,394 crew.
 There are 23 pools and water features, the tallest slide at sea, two rock climbing walls, two surfing simulators, a skating rink, carousel, zip lining and much more on Royal Caribbean Harmony of the Seas.

 As a floating theme park that offers big, bold, adventures, it hardly matters where the Harmony ship sails.
 Passengers are thrilled with all there is to do and see on board.
 Plus, passengers who are not tempted to try any of the ship’s unusual attractions, will still enjoy endless people-watching.